-The Society for Clinical Neuropsychology (SCN) PIAC is overseen by a chairperson (currently Dr. Rebecca Ready) who manages the activities of subcommittees, including Ethics, Ethnic & Minority Affairs, five SCN liaisons to APA Committees, and a set of ad hoc advisors.
+The Society for Clinical Neuropsychology (SCN) PIAC is overseen by a chairperson who manages the activities of subcommittees, including Community Outreach, Diversity, Ethics, five SCN liaisons to APA Committees, and a set of ad hoc advisors.
 Details regarding the mission and goals of PIAC are provided below.

 SCN PIAC facilitates the public education mission of SCN and communicates with other professions, psychologists, and the public with the following goals: